viamrobotics/docs/docs/internals/slam.md

 weight: 70
 type: "docs"
 draft: true
-description: "Background and technical information for the Viam SLAM service, its configuration, its functionality, and its interfaces."
+description: "Background and technical information for the Viam SLAM Service, its configuration, its functionality, and its interfaces."
 tags: ["slam", "services"]
 # SMEs: Jeremy, Kat
 ---

 SLAM, which stands for Simultaneous Localization and Mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
-At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various cutting edge SLAM algorithms that may be useful in their mission.
+At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various SLAM algorithms that may be useful in their mission.

-As of 01 June 2022, we support the following SLAM libraries:
+As of June 01, 2022, we support the following SLAM libraries:

 [ORBSLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3)

 ## Current Architecture

-The SLAM service in rdk (located in /rdk/service/slam) is a wrapper for the C++ SLAM libraries mentioned above.
+The SLAM Service in rdk (located in /rdk/service/slam) is a wrapper for the C++ SLAM libraries mentioned above.
 It has three roles, interface with an executable C++ binary of the chosen library, start up a data process (if desired), and to pass GRPC requests/responses between servers.

 <img src="../img/slam-service-arch.png"/>